Skelmis/python-docx/README.md

 'It was a dark and stormy night.'
 ```

-More information is available in the [python-docx documentation](https://python-docx.readthedocs.org/en/latest/)
+More information is available in the [documentation](https://skelmis-docx.readthedocs.io/en/latest/)